-This computer matching agreement (agreement) establishes the terms, conditions, and safeguards under which the Centers for Medicare & Medicaid Services (CMS) will disclose to the Social Security Administration (SSA) Medicare non-utilization information for Social Security Title II beneficiaries aged 90 and above.
+This computer matching agreement (Agreement) establishes the terms, conditions, and safeguards under which the Centers for Medicare & Medicaid Services (CMS) will disclose to the Social Security Administration (SSA) Medicare non-utilization information for Social Security Title II beneficiaries aged 90 and above.

 CMS will identify Medicare enrollees whose records have been inactive for three or more years.
 SSA will use this data as an indicator to select and prioritize cases for review to determine continued eligibility for benefits under Title II of the Social Security Act (Act).
 SSA will contact these individuals to verify ongoing eligibility.
-In addition, SSA will use this data for the purposes of fraud discovery and the analysis of fraud programs operations; this agreement allows for SSA's Office of Anti-Fraud Programs (OAFP) to evaluate the data for the purposes of fraud detection.
+In addition, SSA will use this data for the purposes of fraud discovery and the analysis of fraud programs operations.
+This Agreement allows for SSA to evaluate the data for the purposes of fraud detection.
 SSA will refer individual cases of suspected fraud, waste, or abuse to the Office of the Inspector General for investigation.